Hausdorff measures of sets in Exact Diophantine approximation

-Let $(X, d)$ be a compact metric space.
-Given a countable subset $Q \subset X$, a positive function $R: Q \to \mathbb{R}^+:\xi \mapsto R_{\xi}$, and a non-decreasing function $\phi$, we consider the set $E(Q, R, \phi)$ of points $x \in X$ for which there are infinitely many $\xi \in Q$ satisfying yet for any $0<\epsilon<1$, there are only finitely many $\xi \in Q$ such that We provide sufficient conditions (which are also necessary under some mild assumptions) for the $s$-dimensional Hausdorff measure of $E(Q, R, \phi)$ to be infinite.
-This framework generalizes not only the classical set $\mathrm{Exact}(\psi)$ of points exactly $\psi$-approximable by rationals (where $\psi$ is non-increasing), but also certain restricted Diophantine approximation sets.
+We give sufficient conditions (also necessary under mild assumptions) for $E(Q, R, \phi)$ to have infinite Hausdorff $f$-measure.
+This setting generalizes both the classical set $\mathrm{Exact}(\psi)$ of exactly $\psi$-approximable points (with $\psi$ non-increasing) and certain types of restricted Diophantine approximation sets.